On ergodic two-armed bandits: Introduction

-We assume without loss of generality that $U_{n+1}=A \1_{\{I_{n+1}\leq X_n\}}+B\1_{\{I_{n+1}>X_n\}}$, where $(I_n)_{n\geq 1}$ is a sequence of independent uniformly distributed random variables on $[0,1]$.
+We assume without loss of generality that $U_{n+1}=A \one_{\{ I_{n+1}\leq X_n\}}+ B\one_{\{I_{n+1}>X_n\}}$, where $(I_n)_{n\geq1}$ is a sequence of independent uniformly distributed random variables on $[0,1]$.

-The literature on this algorithm generally assumes that the sequences $(\eta_{A,n})_{n\geq 1}$ and $(\eta_{B,n})_{n\geq 1}$ are independent with Bernoulli distributions of parameters $\tet_A$ and $\tet_B$, where $\tet_A>\tet_B$, the aim being to determine whether $(X_n)_{n\in\N}$ a.s. converges to $1$ or not as $n$ tends to infinity.
+The literature on this algorithm generally assumes that the sequences $(\eta_{A,n})_{n\geq1}$ and $(\eta_{B,n})_{n\geq1}$ are independent with Bernoulli distributions of parameters $\tet_A$ and~$\tet_B$, where $\tet_A>\tet_B$, the aim being to determine whether $(X_n)_{n\in\N}$ a.s. converges to~$1$ or not as $n$ tends to infinity.

-Notwithstanding the apparent simplicity of this stochastic procedure, the first criteria on a.s. convergence to ``the good arm" under the above i.i.d. assumptions were only obtained thirty years after the original definition of this Narendra algorithm, by Tarr\`es \cite{T01}, and Lamberton, Pag\`es and Tarr\`es \cite{LPT04} in a more general framework.
-Recently Lamberton and Pag\`es established the corresponding rate of convergence \cite{LP05a}, and proposed and studied a penalized version \cite{LP05b}.
-Note that a game theoretical question arising in the context of two-armed bandits was recently studied by Bena\"{\i}m and Ben Arous \cite{BB03}.
+Notwithstanding the apparent simplicity of this stochastic procedure, the first criteria on a.s. convergence to ``the good arm'' under the above i.i.d. assumptions were only obtained thirty years after the original definition of this Narendra algorithm by Tarr\`{e}s \cite{T01} and Lamberton, Pag\`{e}s and Tarr\`{e}s \cite{LPT04} in a more general framework.
+Recently Lamberton and Pag\`{e}s established the corresponding rate of convergence \cite{LP05a} and proposed and studied a penalized version \cite{LP05b}.
+Note that a game theoretical question arising in the context of two-armed bandits was recently studied by Bena\"{\i}m and Ben Arous \cite{BB03} and Pag\`{e}s \cite{P05}.

-Our work focuses on the understanding of the Narendra two-armed bandit algorithm under the assumption that the payoff sequences $(\eta_{A,n})_{n\geq 1}$, $\ell\in\{A,B\}$, are {\it unknown } and {\it deterministic}.
-Under the following condition {\bf (S)} on the step sequence (required in \cite{LPT04}, but without monotonicity), and weak ergodic assumption {\bf(E2)} emphasizing the rate at which $A$ must be asymptotically better than $B$, we show that $X_n$ a.s. converges to $1$.
-Heuristically, the result points out that, even with strongly dependent outcomes, $X_n$ accumulates sufficient statistical information on the ergodic behaviour of the two arms to induce a corresponding appropriate decision.
+Our work focuses on the understanding of the Narendra two-armed bandit algorithm under the assumption that the payoff sequences $(\eta_{\ell ,n})_{n\geq1}$, $\ell\in\{A,B\}$, are \textit{unknown} and \textit{deterministic}.
+Under the following condition (S) on the step sequence (required in \cite{LPT04} but without monotonicity) and weak ergodic assumption (E2) on the rate at which $A$ must be asymptotically better than $B$, we show that $X_n$ a.s. converges to $1$.
+Heuristically, the result points out that, even with strongly dependent outcomes, $X_n$ accumulates sufficient statistical information on the ergodic behavior of the two arms to induce a corresponding appropriate decision.

-More precisely, let us introduce the following {\it step sequence} and {\it ergodic} assumptions.
+More precisely, let us introduce the following \textit{step sequence} and \textit{ergodic} assumptions.